-Jonathan Meades, ex-restaurant reviewer, writer and broadcaster has finally turned his gaze to the Isle of Lewis.
+Jonathan Meades, ex-restaurant reviewer, writer and broadcaster has finally turned his gaze to the Isles of Lewis and Harris.

 Following on from his 2008 Magnetic North series where he dissects and celebrates the culture of Northern Europe, Meades perambulates around Scotland for Off Kilter and skewers the usual sacred cows as he does so.